AUSGov/bga-style-guide-2016/sg-typography.md

 ## Fonts

-Business.gov.au uses 'Open Sans' as its default font, with a fallback to 'Sans Serif'.
+business.gov.au uses 'Open Sans' as its default font, with a fallback to 'Sans Serif'.

 This is imported as a google font with
 {% highlight html %}